Peter Fox, WalletHub Analyst

-The American Express Black Card’s limit is determined on a month-to-month basis, and it depends on your spending and payment habits over time.
-That is because the Amex Black Card - or the Centurion® Card from American Express, formally - is a "no preset spending limit” (NPSL) card.
+The American Express Black Card’s credit limit is determined on a month-to-month basis, and it depends on your overall spending and payment habits.
+That is because the Amex Black Card – officially known as the Centurion® Card from American Express - is a no preset spending limit (NPSL) card.
+American Express may also adjust the limit based on your card use.